🏠 Awaab's Law 2026:See the compliance equipment guide →

 Pros:

-• Lowest price in this roundup at £30 — ideal for multi-room deployment
+• Compact and inexpensive — ideal for multi-room deployment

 • 365nm UVA bulbs in the optimal attractant wavelength range